pulumi/pulumi/docs/mupack.md

 MuIL does not support operator overloading.
 The set of operators is fixed and cannot be overridden, although a higher-level MetaMu compiler may decide to emit calls to intrinsic functions rather than depending on MuIL operators.

+### Overloading

+MuIL does not support function overloading.

 ### Smaller Items

 MuIL doesn't currently support "attributes" (a.k.a., decorators).
 This isn't for any principled reason other than the